Fastlane (2016): Aftermath

+Over the next few weeks, WWE Tag Team Champions The New Day (Kofi Kingston, Big E, and Xavier Woods) continued to mock The League of Nations (Sheamus, Alberto Del Rio, King Barrett, and Rusev) in backstage segments.
+At Roadblock, The New Day (Big E and Kingston) retained the WWE Tag Team Championship against Sheamus and Barrett.
+After another title defense the following night on Raw, The League of Nations attacked The New Day, turning the latter into faces in the process, leading to a six-man tag team match pitting Sheamus, Del Rio, and Barrett against The New Day at WrestleMania 32.

-After Sasha Banks defeated Naomi the following night on Raw, Sasha Banks and Becky Lynch faced each other on the February 29 episode of Raw to determine who would face Charlotte for the Divas Championship at WrestleMania 32.
+After Sasha Banks defeated Naomi the following night on Raw, Banks and Becky Lynch faced each other on the February 29 episode of Raw to determine who would face Charlotte for the Divas Championship at WrestleMania 32.
 The match which ended in a draw after both women's shoulders were pinned.
-A rematch on the March 3 episode of Smackdown ended in a double disqualification after Charlotte attacked both women.
+A rematch on the March 3 episode of SmackDown ended in a double disqualification after Charlotte attacked both women.
 After Charlotte insisted that no one deserves a title match, she was scheduled to defend her championship against both women in a Triple Threat Match at WrestleMania.

-The 2016 Fastlane was the final Fastlane event to occur before the reintroduction of the brand extension in July, where WWE again divided its roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+The 2016 Fastlane was the final Fastlane to occur before the reintroduction of the brand extension in July, where WWE again divided its roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 The 2017 event was in turn made a Raw-exclusive show.